 My vision of owning a second home in another foreign country has always been to have a place I can go to escape the hustle and bustle of the US.
 Ayampe has quickly become my home away from home and where I go to escape reality and unwind.
-However, the journey of building this “dream home”, although exciting, has not come without some bumps in the road.
+However, the journey of building this beach house in Ecuador, although exciting, has not come without some bumps in the road.

 I quickly realized that building in another country, a primarily Spanish speaking country at that was not going to be the same as building in the states.
 Trying to find the most reliable and affordable builder in Ayampe proved to be the first biggest challenge.
 After making multiple trips to Ecuador and interviewing several local builders, I decided to go with a builder who was able to finish the home within my desired timeframe while at the same time maintaining the quality of work that I required.

 The building process was overall surprisingly easy with daily status updates and photos from the builder and Skype calls from the architect regarding any building/structural decisions that needed to be made.
 Living in such a technology driven society made this aspect of building surprisingly easy.
 One other major perk was that there was no financing required, as there was an agreement with the builder to ‘pay as you go’.
 I would send money via wire transfer on a monthly basis as construction progressed.

 Towards the final stages of construction, I made another trip to Ayampe to be sure that everything was coming along according to plan.
 When I arrived, I was blown away at the progress and by how close the home looked to the original rendering!